-This policy establishes the general framework within which CGBGreen Bank wishes the business to operate.
+This policy establishes the general framework within which the Green Bank wishes the business to operate.

-Employees have an obligation to conduct business within guidelines that prohibit actual or potential conflicts of interest and should not have a financial interest in any client. -A conflict of interest may exist when the interests or concerns of any director, officer, staff, client, or said person's relatives, or any party, group, or organization in which said person has an interest or concern, may be seen as competing or conflicting with the interests or concerns of CGBGreen Bank. -No "presumption of guilt" is created by the mere existence of a relationship with outside firms.
+Employees have an obligation to conduct business within guidelines that prohibit actual or potential conflicts of interest and should not have a financial interest in any client.
+A conflict of interest may exist when the interests or concerns of any director, officer, staff, client, or said person's relatives, or any party, group, or organization in which said person has an interest or concern, may be seen as competing or conflicting with the interests or concerns of the Green Bank.
+No "presumption of guilt" is created by the mere existence of a relationship with outside firms.

-The employee concerned must disclose any possible conflict of interest to the Presidentand CEO. -If it is not clear to the employee whether a particular situation or relationship constitutes a conflict of interest, the employee should contact the Presidentand CEO.
+The employee concerned must disclose any possible conflict of interest to the President and CEO.
+If it is not clear to the employee whether a particular situation or relationship constitutes a conflict of interest, the employee should contact the President and CEO.